 What Is Conscious Parenting?

-This approach to parenting encourages you to see parenting as a two-way relationship.
+Conscious parenting requires you to see parenting as a two-way, parent-child relationship.
 It’s shifting our mindset from thinking that your family is a hierarchy with parents at the top, in charge of everything.
-This doesn’t mean that our children will run wild with no limits.
+But this doesn’t mean that our children will run wild with no limits.

 Rather than being either a passive or authoritative figure, you view your child as someone you can teach and someone who can teach you.
 This requires you to look inward at your own feelings and actions in order to become more self-aware.